vyos/vyos-documentation/docs/configuration/firewall/index.rst

 .. cfgcmd:: set firewall ipv6-name <name> rule <1-9999> destination port [1-65535 | portname | start-end]

-   A port can be set with a portnumber or a name which is here
+   A port can be set with a port number or a name which is here
    defined: ``/etc/services``.

    .. code-block:: none